 Continuous access reviews

 The continuous access review process involves the ongoing, real-time assessment of user activities and access rights through automated tools and systems.
 It supports the continuous adaptive trust approach that involves the ongoing evaluation and adjustment of user access permissions based on real-time analysis of user behavior in context.
-The continuous user access review process often involves the use of AI, machine learning, and behavior monitoring to identify unusual access activities and mitigate risks as they arise.
+The continuous user access review process often involves the use of AI, machine learning, and behavior monitoring to identify unusual access activity and mitigate risks as they emerge.

 Risks associated with inappropriate user access